Advertisement

 If you’re looking to use lavender extract directly from the plant, Dr. Lin has some pointers for this as well.

 “Lavender essential oil does not include the water-soluble part of the plant.
-When you make lavender extract, you use both the oil- and water-soluble parts of the plant,” explains Dr. Lin.
+When you make lavender extract, you use both the oil- and water-soluble parts of the plant,” says Dr. Lin.
 “With lavender extract, you take the flower and cover it with some form of liquid, usually a combination of water and alcohol, to extract the medicine out.”

 Advertisement

 If you’re a gardener, you can grow lavender in your backyard.
-Or, you can pick up some sprigs of fresh lavender at your local greenhouse or plant shop.
+Or you can pick up some sprigs of fresh lavender at your local greenhouse or plant shop.
 Dr. Lin says just breathing in the fragrance of a lavender blossom provides some benefits.

 You can also get extra crafty with using lavender plants.
 To enjoy them as aromatherapy, use the flowers to make:

-Dr. Lin also suggests using dry or fresh lavender flowers in your cooking.
+She also suggests using dry or fresh lavender flowers in your cooking.
 “Lavender is an ingredient in the French spice mixture, herbs de Provence.
 But be careful how much you use.
 Too much lavender can make food or tea taste soapy.”

 First, it’s good to be mindful that everyone might react to different fragrances differently.
 “Essential oils often work so well because they trigger an emotional memory,” explains Dr. Lin.

 “For most people, lavender is calming and soothing.
 But for some, the smell may be associated with a negative experience.
 If they smell lavender, it may take them back to that place.
-So if lavender is triggering for you, don’t feel forced to use or try it.”
+So, if lavender is triggering for you, don’t feel forced to use or try it.”

 In one study, three young girls and one young boy with premature breast development had been exposed to lavender oil, including in a soap, cologne or diffuser.
 When they stopped using the product or removed exposure, the breast development went away.

 At the same time, “It’s important to note that there are subsequent studies that questioned the validity of this one.
-These products may also have contained estrogen disruptors, so we don't know for sure whether it was the lavender or another ingredient in the product,” says Dr. Lin.
+These products may also have contained estrogen disruptors, so we don’t know for sure whether it was the lavender or another ingredient in the product,” clarifies Dr. Lin.

 There are a lot of ways to take lavender and a lot of forms it can come in — but essential oils and your stomach do not mix.

-“Traditional herbalists would not use lavender essential oil orally,” says Dr. Lin.
-“When you use the lavender plant as food or tea, you’re less likely to have a toxic effect because generally, it's gentle.
+“Traditional herbalists would not use lavender essential oil orally,” states Dr. Lin.
+“When you use the lavender plant as food or tea, you’re less likely to have a toxic effect because generally, it’s gentle.
 But because essential oils are so strong, I would be more cautious about using them with food or drink.”

-Lavender is more than just a pretty flower – it's a plant with many health benefits.
+Lavender is more than just a pretty flower — it's a plant with many health benefits.
 Its calming scent can help reduce stress and improve sleep.
 If you’re looking to improve your mood or sleep, using lavender-infused essential oils and teas may help you feel better.
-If you’re unsure about how lavender may affect you, be sure to talk with an integrative medicine provider or trained herbalist before trying any new treatments.

 Learn more about our editorial process.